"If there ever comes a day when we can't be together keep me in your heart, I'll stay there forever."

 Winnie the Pooh

-Several years ago I had the personal experience of writing the funeral service for my Aunt when the options available locally were limited.
+In 2009 I had the personal experience of writing the funeral service for my Aunt when the options available locally were limited.
 This left me feeling strongly that there should be the option for everyone to have a very personal service created according to the specific wishes of the family that can incorporate any elements important to the person whose life is being marked.

-Until recently in the UK there has only been a choice between a fully religious or an entirely non-religious (Humanist) funeral service, which doesn't allow any religious elements such as hymns, prayers or music, or any mention of God or spirituality.
+Until fairly recently in the UK there has only been a choice between a fully religious or an entirely non-religious (Humanist) funeral service, which doesn't allow any religious elements such as hymns, prayers or music, or any mention of God or spirituality.
 For many of us, our lives fall somewhere in between the two and we would want our funeral to reflect that.